pjox/gofishing/README.md

 An extremely fast [entity-fishing](https://github.com/kermitt2/entity-fishing) CLI tool.

+Go to releases and download the version corresponding to your OS and architecture

 gofishing can make concurrent requests to an entity-fishing server allowing you to process a large quantity of PDF documents in no time.
 It can also format the server response so that you have a human redable JSON file (use tag `-p`).

+The **query file is mandatory**.

 ```text
 Usage gofishing: